 - Swimming helps ADHD burn excess energy.
 One of the main symptoms of ADHD is hyperactivity, and ADHD kids need a way to keep their bodies moving to burn some of that excess energy.
 This can help keep ADHD kids from funneling their excess energy into socially inappropriate actions such as yelling and roughhousing.

 - Swimming may reduce the need for medications.
-While medications may still be necessary to keep children focused on slower activities such as schoolwork, high-energy activities like swimming can give children with ADHD enough stimulation that they need less medication to stay alert and centered on the task at hand.
+While medications may still be necessary to keep children focused on slower activities such as how to read and write, schoolwork, high-energy activities like swimming can give children with ADHD enough stimulation that they need less medication to stay alert and centered on the task at hand.

 - Swimming is highly structured and repetitive.
 The nature of swimming exercises can help ADHD kids stay focused on a simple set of movements or tasks and refine those movements, making it much different from the chaotic sort of team sports that many ADHD children have difficulty with.

 - Swimming provides sensory stimulation: The sights, sounds, smells, and tactile sensations of the swimming pool can help exercise the brain in complex ways, helping combat hyperactivity and lack of attention.

 A great thing about swimming for ADHD is that it isn’t limited to summer months—thanks to the indoor pools, there are opportunities for ADHD kids to engage in swimming activities all year-round.